rajkosto/win11hdr-srgb-to-gamma2.2-icm/README.md

 - The gamma ramp correction will persist when toggling HDR (including via the keyboard shortcut), making SDR appear darker.
 When disabling HDR, make sure to re-apply your SDR color profile in the Color Management utility ("Set as Default Profile").
 Likewise, when re-enabling HDR, make sure to re-apply the corrective color profile.
 If you don't have an SDR color profile, press "Add" and select _sRGB IEC61966-2.1_ as your default profile.
 - If you have an NVIDIA GPU, make sure the NVCP desktop color settings is set to "Accurate" or "Enhanced" mode; the correction will not apply in "Reference" mode.
-- All profiles are tagged with a peak luminance of 800 nits and a black level of 0
+- All profiles are tagged with a peak luminance of 460 nits and a black level of 0
 - Pixel values above diffuse SDR white are untouched; a soft shoulder was added toward unity to blend the curve mapping with HDR values
-- Tested on an LG C2 OLED
+- Tested on 2024 QD-OLED monitors (AW2725DF and FO32U2) in TrueBlack 400 HDR mode

 <hr>